hyperledger-labs/splice/README.md

 parts of our code base, with an idea of improving reliability for our customers.

-Flake duty is assigneed based on the [team holiday calendar](https://docs.google.com/spreadsheets/d/1Sp12aNj-bPAuPD9aEnH_xk031dADiGHdQdJlCGxhW3k/edit#gid=1174224054).
+Support duty is assigneed based on the [team holiday calendar](https://docs.google.com/spreadsheets/d/1Sp12aNj-bPAuPD9aEnH_xk031dADiGHdQdJlCGxhW3k/edit#gid=1174224054).
 Please consult this spreadsheet to understand when you are on duty.
-There are pairs of weeks highlighted to indicate the schedule - flake duty begins with the sprint starting on the Wednesday of the first week and ends with the sprint on Wednesday of the second week.
-At each boundary, the outgoing and incoming engineers on flake duty rotation must have a brief touchpoint meeting to go over any issues still under resolution.
+There are pairs of weeks highlighted to indicate the schedule - support duty begins with the sprint starting on the Wednesday of the first week and ends with the sprint on Wednesday of the second week.
+At each boundary, the outgoing and incoming engineers on support duty rotation must have a brief touchpoint meeting to go over any issues still under resolution.

-Important: we rely on there always being two engineers available on flake duty.
+Important: we rely on there always being two engineers available on support duty.
-Thus, engineers on flake duty that have a day off are required to ask another engineer to substitute for them.
+Thus, engineers on support duty that have a day off are required to ask another engineer to substitute for them.

-For engineers on flake duty, the resolution process is as follows.
+For engineers on support duty, the resolution process is as follows.

-* When there is a Slack message indicating a test failure, investigate and assess if it's a new or existing failure.
-For new failures, create a new tracking issue in the [Flaky Test](https://github.com/DACH-NY/canton-network-node/milestone/19) GitHub milestone.
+* When there is a Slack message on [#team-canton-network-internal-ci](https://daholdings.slack.com/archives/C05DT77QF5M) indicating a failure, investigate and assess if it's a new or existing failure.
+For new failures (for which the resolution is not immediately clear and involves a PR that can be submitted right away), create a new tracking issue in the [Flaky Test](https://github.com/DACH-NY/canton-network-node/milestone/19) GitHub milestone.
 The issue for a given failure should be linked in the Slack thread for the failure itself.
 * All relevent information should be tracked to the extent possible in the